cromlehg/HelixHill/README.md

 ### Features
 * Manually mint tokens by owner or sale agent at any time until token minting finished.
 * Manually mint tokens in ether value by owner or sale agent at corresponding sale contract during current sale processing.
-* Can stop by owner
+* Can pause by owner

 ### Crowdsale stages